 Now that you understand breast and ovarian cancer risk factors, it’s time to chat with your doctor to find out what all of this means for you!
 Your doctor is the best person to advise you on your personal risk and what you can do to live your healthiest life.

-Check out our Risk Assessment Tool (coming soon) to learn more about your own risk level and why it’s important for you to understand it at this time in your life.
+Check out our Assess Your Risk Tool to learn more about your own risk level and why it’s important for you to understand it at this time in your life.

 You can also take control of your long-term health by learning the things you can do to lower your risk!
 Read more about Risk Reduction and the steps you can take to be proactive with your breast and ovarian health today.